Shivter14/SysShivt-tools/README.md

 # How to install sysshivt tools
 ```
-You need SSVM 2.4.2 to 2.5.0 to install the lates version
+You need SSVM 2.4.2 to 2.5.0 to install the latest version
 of SysShivt tools.

 How to install SysShivt tools: